clivetong/Talks/Build2025/README.md

 ### The challenges

 - VS Code is 1.5 million lines of TS
-- Microsoft have some internal repos with 15 million lines of TS
+- Microsoft have internal repos with 15 million

 ---